tableau/hyper-api-samples/Community-Supported/publish-multi-table-hyper/README.md

 - Click and drag the relevant tables and create the joins or relationships
 - Head to 'Sheet 1'
 - In the top-left corner, right-click on the data source and select 'Add to Saved Data Sources...'
-- Name the file to match `config.json`
+- Name the file to match the value in `config.json`
 - Select 'Tableau __Packaged__ Data Source (*.tdsx)' from the dropdown
 - Save it in the directory with the script and hyper file